ligolang/ligo/gitlab-pages/docs/advanced/michelson.md

 Perhaps the biggest challenge when programming in Michelson is the lack of *variables* to denote the data: the stack layout has to be kept in mind when retrieving and storing data.
-For example, let us implement a program in Javascript that is similar to the Michelson
+For example, let us implement a program in JavaScript that is similar to the Michelson
 above:

 **`counter.js`**